aquarium and pond answers, information, articles, resources

 Their cells must always be bathed in a solution having the same osmotic strength as their cytoplasm.
 This is one of the reasons why fish and other animals have kidneys.
 The exact amount of water and salt removed from their blood by the fish kidneys.
 The process of regulating the amounts of water and mineral salts in the blood is called osmoregulation.
 Fish which live in the sea (remember the sea is full of salt and other elements), but fish which live in freshwater have the opposite problem; they must get rid of excess water as fast as it gets into their bodies by osmosis.
 Osmosis is an important topic in biology because it provides the primary means by which water is transported into and out of cells.

-Often many aquarists understand how salt (sodium chloride) affects osmoregulation and the popular question of “Do fish drink?” however this is a dangerous over simplification as although sodium chloride (as often represented as sodium and chloride) are important, the lack of other essential elements including Calcium (which the absence Calcium of in fish can lose/leak substantial quantities of other minerals/salts into the water).
+Often many aquarists understand how salt (sodium chloride) affects osmoregulation and the popular question of “Do fish drink?” however this is a dangerous over simplification as although sodium chloride (as often represented as sodium and chloride) are important, the lack of OTHER ESSENTIAL ELEMENTS including Calcium in fish can lose/leak substantial quantities of other minerals/salts into the water.

 For much more information about the importance of Calcium and other electrolytes, please read this article (in particular the section about Calcium):

-CALCIUM, KH, AND MAGNESIUM IN AQUARIUMS; How to maintain a Proper KH, why calcium and electrolytes are important.
+CALCIUM, KH, AND MAGNESIUM IN AQUARIUMS; Why Calcium and Electrolytes are Important.

 FRESHWATER FISH